 Oral histories will be recorded, transcribed and posted online in Addlestone Library’s Lowcounty Digital Library.
 If you participate in an oral history, you will have the opportunity to review your transcript before it goes online, and you will be asked if you want to participate in a confidential series of questions whose goal is to determine if there are disparities in LGBTQ health care in the Lowcountry.

 We want to record YOUR story about your life and LGBTQ history in the Lowcountry.

 How to listen

-We currently have 9 oral histories with transcription available through the Lowcountry Digital Library.
+Check out the oral histories available through the Lowcountry Digital Library.
 Check them out here!